Nebulanomi/05.Azure_Networking_Exercises/README.md

             Note: Two instances are deployed when a VPN gateway is provisioned in a virtual Hub.
 The Aggregate capacity is the bandiwdth of both put together.

     3. Created a "VPN site" on the virtual WAN that corresponds to the "OnPrem vNETs VNG":

             Device vendor: "MSN"; Link speed: "50"; Link provider name: "MSN", Link IP address: "OnPrem NVGs Public IP"; Link BGP address: "OnPrem NVGs BGP address"; link ASN: "OnPrem NVGs ASN".

     4. Verified that the "VPN site" has Hub with status "Connection Needed" because it hasnt been connected to the "Hub" that was created earlier.
     5. Accessed the "Hub" router and connected the "VPN site" that was created:

         PSK: "Secret key"; Protocol: "IPsec"; IPsec: "Default";

     6. Verified that the Connection Provisioning status equals "Succeeded" & Connectivity status equals "Not Connected".
     7. Downloaded the "VPN config" on the "Hub" router which contains information of the "vWAM" and the "OnPrem VPN site".
         Note: It creates a storage account in a new resource group.

-    8. Created a LNG of the "Hub" vNET with information from the downloaded file.
+    8. Created a LNG of the "Hub" vNET with information from the downloaded file:

         IP address: "The vWANs Public IP"; Address space: "10.64.0.0/16"; BGP: "Enabled"; ASN: "65515"; BGP Peer ID address: "The vWANs BGP peer IP".

     9. Added a new "Connection" with the "OnPrem" VNG and the LNG of the "Hub" vWAN.